Agriculture

 Decoding DNA

-Move to your high-powered workstation.
-Analyze results from a CRISPR-Cas9 experiment.
-Try to 'knock out' a specific gene that makes the plant vulnerable to a common fungus.
-On your screen, strings of A, T, G, and C (DNA bases) dance in patterns.
-Find a successful mutation and mark it for the next round of breeding.
+Back in the lab, Ishaan moves to his high-powered workstation.
+He's analyzing results from a CRISPR-Cas9 experiment.
+He's trying to 'knock out' a specific gene that makes the plant vulnerable to a common fungus.
+On his screen, strings of A, T, G, and C (DNA bases) dance in patterns.

 1:30 PM